 Course Description: Student learning outcomes include: basic algebra fundamentals, linear equations and linear inequalities, linear functions and their graphs, systems of equations and inequalities, operations with polynomial functions and factoring, quadratic equations and functions and their graphs, operations with rational expressions, and radical equations.
 This course will use algebra to model and solve real-world problems.
 This is a prerequisite course for College Algebra, Math Concepts, and Statistics.
-Includes a three credit hour workshop designed to give students customized support to provide just-in-time academic support to help their learning and success of the course.

-Prerequisites: Pre-Algebra (DS048) or appropriate placement test score.
+Prerequisites: Basic Algebra (DS049 or DS049W) or Appropriate Placement test score.